EricssonResearch/dnt/doc/value_transfer.md

 This value transfer architecture was designed to be more generic than a simple header read/write.
 In the original design of R2DTWO one could transfer values to/from packet header fields, packet property (metadata) slots, stateful objects, interface properties etc. Currently R2DTWO doesn't fully utilize the possible capabilities, just reads and writes packet headers.

-The scope of the `edit` action was reduced with commit 9e4c5ab95 (March 2023) to read/write header fields only, in favor of dedicated actions (e.g. `readseq`/`writeseq`) handling the packet property slots.
-This document also describes the removed features (and the planned but never realized ones), but for completeness' sake only.

 ## Producer-Consumer model

 The value passing is based on a Producer-Consumer model, both of them are functions.